Shoumik-Chowdhury/Speer_T1/README.md

 - To login:

-  - Send POST request to `/login` with form parameters user.email, user.password.
+  - Send POST request to `/login` with form parameters session.email, session.password.

 - To logout:
   - Send GET request to `logout`.